bajetech/AstraX/extension/README.md

 4. Click `Load Unpacked` and it will open your file system.

 5. Navigate to this folder and click the `build` folder.
 Hit `Select`.
-You should now see an icon for Freighter in Chrome.
+You should now see an icon for AstraX in Chrome.

 To install on Firefox: